nilayg26/Matrix_Class/README.md

-# This is Matrix 3*3 class Authored by Nilay Gupta.
+# This is Matrix 3*3 class written by Nilay Gupta.